khalilullahalfaath/khalilullahalfaath.github.io/content/posts/khalil-lab-report-2-implementing-a-search-feature-using-google-search-on-a-hugo-website/index.md

 lastmod: 2025-07-31T23:49:00.000+08:00
 draft: false
 math: true
-description: This is a small tutorial on how I implemented the search button on this site
+description: This is a short tutorial on how I implemented the search button on this site
 ---
 # Overview